2022–23 Big Ten Conference men's basketball season: Early season tournaments

 Of the 14 Big Ten teams, 12 participated in early season tournaments.
 All Big Ten teams participated in the ACC–Big Ten Challenge against Atlantic Coast Conference teams, the 22nd and final year for the event.
 Eight teams participated in the Gavitt Tipoff Games.

 Players of the week

 Throughout the conference regular season, the Big Ten offices named one or two players of the week and one or two freshmen of the week each Monday.

 Conference matrix

 This table summarizes the head-to-head results between teams in conference play.
 Each team was scheduled to play 20 conference games, and at least one game against each opponent.
 However, the February 15 game between Michigan State and Minnesota was canceled due to the Michigan State shooting, meaning those teams would only play 19 conference games.

+The Big Ten Conference led the nation in average attendance with 12,063 fans per game, which outpaced the SEC (11,344), Big 12 (10,703), ACC (9,949) and Big East (9,907).
+Indiana (6th), Illinois (9th), Wisconsin (11th), Maryland (13th), Purdue (14th), Iowa (24th), Michigan (27th), Nebraska (28th) and Ohio State (30th) were among the top schools in terms of total attendance.

 Honors and awards

 All-Big Ten awards and teams

 On March 7, 2023, the Big Ten announced most of its conference awards.